niceume/datasailr/paper.md

 # Summary

-Data processing and data cleaning are essential steps before applying statistical or machine learning procedures.
+Data processing and data cleaning are essential steps before applying statistical or machine learning procedures[@pyle1999; @garcia2015].
 R provides a flexible way for data processing using vectors.
 Additional R packages also provide other ways for manipulating data such as using SQL and using chained functions.
 I present yet another way to process data in a row by row manner using data manipulation oriented script, DataSailr script.
 The script enables users to instruct data processing in a row wise manner, and the script is intuitive and easy to learn.
 This article introduces the datasailr package, and potential benefits of this row wise approach.

 # Statement of Need